tarikmacto-sm/LST-Downscaling-GEE-Istanbul/README.md

 ---

 ## Critical Analysis & Scientific Honesty
-While standard validation metrics show high performance ($R^2 > 0.9$), we performed a rigorous **"Land-Only Spatial Block Cross-Validation"** to test the model's true generalization capability.
+While standard validation metrics show high performance ($R^2 > 0.9$), I performed a rigorous **"Land-Only Spatial Block Cross-Validation"** to test the model's true generalization capability.

 * **The Challenge:** Standard random sampling often inflates accuracy due to spatial autocorrelation and the distinct thermal signature of water bodies.
 * **The Stress Test:** When water bodies were excluded and 10km spatial blocks were used for validation, the $R^2$ dropped to ~0.27 for both models.